gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >
 >The email I received from MLCOA read:
 >
->“Our sister company have advised that Dr ██████ is happy to accept this referral and has offered an appointment on Wednesday 5th July 2019 at 10am.
+>"Our sister company have advised that Dr ██████ is happy to accept this referral and has offered an appointment on Wednesday 5th July 2019 at 10am.
 >
->Can you please liaise with Mr Clarke to see if he is available to attend this appointment?”
+>Can you please liaise with Mr Clarke to see if he is available to attend this appointment?"
 >
 >The appointment would be 5th July 2019 at 10 am.
 >